fadden/CiderPress2/DiskArc/FS/CPM-notes.md

 `boottrk 3` means the first 3 tracks are reserved for system use.  `os 2.2` specifies the set of features we can expect to find.

-With 1KB alloc blocks, a 140KB floppy can be addressed in a single byte, so all block numbers in the directory are a single byte.
+With 1KB alloc blocks, a 140KB floppy can be addressed in a single byte, so all allocation block numbers in the directory entries are a single byte.

 CP/AM 3.5" doesn't have a diskdefs entry, but the format can be determined with a bit of exploration.
 Allocation blocks are 2048 bytes each.
 The directory starts at alloc block 8 (ProDOS block 32), and spans 4 alloc blocks (8192 bytes, ending in ProDOS block 47).
-There are a total of 400 allocation blocks in the directory and data area, so two bytes are required for each block number.
+There are a total of 392 allocation blocks in the directory and data area, so two bytes are required for each allocation block number.

 It's worth noting that a directory entry extent holds 16KB for both Apple II disk formats (16 * 1KB or 8 * 2KB).
 CP/M has a notion of "physical" and "logical" extents, where the latter